Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

 Apply the changes and let the resize operation complete.
 If you have an SSD, this should be relatively quick (a few minutes).

 Woo-hoo!
 This is the fun part!
-Now we get to install the operating system that your mac has been longing for, enter Linux on a Macintosh!
+Now we get to install the operating system that your Macintosh has been longing for.
+All hail Linux on a Macintosh!

-Switch your mac off completely.
-Connect your Ethernet to Thunderbolt adapter and your USB drive we made earlier.
-If you don’t have one of those thunderbolt adapters, life is going to be tricky for you, you are going to have to download the wireless drivers and install them manually to get things working.
+Switch your Macintosh off completely.
+Connect your Ethernet to Thunderbolt adapter (or USB Ethernet Adapter) and your USB drive we made earlier.
+If you don’t have one of those ethernet adapters, life is going to be tricky for you, you are going to have to download the wireless drivers and install them manually to get things working.
 If you don’t have one of the adapters, ask a friend for one, or buy one cheap from Ebay or such like.
 It will save your sanity.

 Turn on your computer and hold down the option/alt key.
 You’ll see a menu pop up which you can see your Macintosh HD as well as the USB stick (it’s a yellow looking drive thing).
 It will be named EFI or something similar.
 Use the cursor keys to select that and hit return.
 PS: if you are having issues with your bluetooth keyboard at this point, make sure you revert to using your laptop’s keyboard and mouse for the time being.

 At the step where you have to choose the partition and you are using the Ubuntu style installer, select ‘Something else’ from the options around partitioning.
 Locate the empty partition you made and create 2 partitions out of it.
 Make a big partition and a small partition (roughly 8-16 GB in size).
 The big partition should be the remainder of the free space.
 The big partition should be ext4 in type, and should be formatted with the mount point of “/”.
 The small partition should be formatted as swap.